algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

   Sound effects and Music would add a sense of life to the game and make it closer to the original experience.<br>The hardware available doesn't support sound.
 In addition, the benefits don't justify the effort of implementing a sound system from scratch.

 - <u>Leaderboard:</u>
   A leaderboard would allow us to save and display the best score on the screen.<br>This could make the game more attractive and more competitive.
-But those aren't the objectives of the project so it shouldn't be implemented.
+However, since these are not project objectives, this feature will not be implemented.

 - <u>Multi-language support:</u>
   The game start button is "start" which means that the game isn't quite language agnostic.
 A multilingual solution would be a solution to remedy this issue.<br>This solution is high effort and wasteful as it would require adding a language selection menu.
 Whereas simply making the game language agnostic could be done by changing the start button.